zverorx/ipc/README.md

 ```

 ## Removal

 To remove, use the command:

 ```bash
 sudo make uninstall
 ```

 ## License

 This project is licensed under the GPLv3.
 See the LICENSE file for more details.

 ## Feedback

-You can contact the developer at: zveror1806@gmail.com
+To contact the developer, you can email zveror1806@gmail.com.